 - The WHOI Research Proposal Summary (Green Sheet) with appropriate signatures at the Departmental level.

-- Address Field on the routing form (green sheet) should indicate that the proposal is to be submitted to Dr. Scott Doney, MS#25, OCCI.
+- Address Field on the routing form (green sheet) should indicate that the proposal is to be submitted to Carol Anne Clayson, MS#29, OCCI.

 - Agency information to be inserted is as follows:

 - Abstract: The abstract should be only 1-2 paragraphs long.
 Abstracts of funded proposals will be posted on the webpage and will be part of a report to the donor to describe what was done with the money provided for this program.
 Therefore, the abstract should not be too technical.
 Please be sure that your abstract does not "give away" any privileged information that you may need to acquire future funds from government or other sources.

 - Text: The text should describe what you wish to do.
 All criteria will be explicitly addressed in a successful proposal.
 Since these proposals are reviewed by an interdisciplinary team, care must be taken with the use of jargon and lengthy technical narratives.
 Reviewers will be looking for clear descriptions of your questions and methods for achieving the answers.